 It’s also a lightweight upright vacuum.
 Upright vacs tend to be heavier than other types, but the Vax weighs just 5kg, making it more convenient to carry up and down stairs.

-Despite the lightweight design, the Vax Air Stretch Pet Max provides a 1.5 litre dust capacity.
-This is around average for an upright vacuum, but bigger than cordless vacuums.
+Despite the lightweight design, the Vax Air Stretch Pet Max provides a 1.5-litre dust capacity.
+This is around average for an upright vacuum, but bigger than most cordless vacuums.
 Be prepared to empty it at least once when doing a full-house clean though.

 A downside is that the U85-AS-Pme doesn’t come with Vax’s “Steerable” technology.
+While it’s relatively lightweight, we still think there are more mobile options for manoeuvring around the home.
 If you’re looking for a vacuum that’s easy to manoeuvre around the home, a Vax Steerable, Dyson Ball or Shark Swivel model would be better.

 Tools & Accessories